pymc-devs/pymc-examples/myst_nbs/ode_models/ODE_with_manual_gradients.myst.md

 $$p_{\beta}(\boldsymbol{\theta}|\boldsymbol{y})\propto p(\boldsymbol{y}|\boldsymbol{\theta})^{\beta} p(\boldsymbol{\theta}).$$

 Samplers that carry out sequential-importance-sampling from these artificial sequence of distributions, to avoid the difficult task of sampling directly from $p(\boldsymbol{\theta}|\boldsymbol{y})$, are known as Sequential Monte Carlo (SMC) samplers ([P Del Moral et al., 2006](https://rss.onlinelibrary.wiley.com/doi/full/10.1111/j.1467-9868.2006.00553.x)).
 The performance of these samplers are sensitive to the choice of the temperature schedule, that is the set of user-defined increasing values of $\beta$ between $0$ and $1$.
-Fortunately, PyMC3 provides a version of the SMC sampler ([Jianye Ching and Yi-Chu Chen, 2007](https://ascelibrary.org/doi/10.1061/%28ASCE%290733-9399%282007%29133%3A7%28816%29)) that automatically figures out this temperature schedule.
-Moreover, the PyMC3's SMC sampler does not require the gradient of the log target density.
+Fortunately, PyMC provides a version of the SMC sampler ([Jianye Ching and Yi-Chu Chen, 2007](https://ascelibrary.org/doi/10.1061/%28ASCE%290733-9399%282007%29133%3A7%28816%29)) that automatically figures out this temperature schedule.
+Moreover, the PyMC's SMC sampler does not require the gradient of the log target density.
 As a result it is extremely easy to use this sampler for inference in ODE models.
 In the next example I will apply this SMC sampler to estimate the parameters of the Fitzhugh-Nagumo model.

 +++